You’ve scheduled a pickup. The truck is coming next week. Now what?

 This sounds obvious, but it trips people up more often than you’d think.
 Make sure the decision about what’s being retired has been communicated clearly to your team.
 The last thing anyone wants is a panicked call because someone’s working desktop ended up on the truck.

 If there’s any ambiguity, label things.
 Painter’s tape and a marker work great.
 “GOES” and “STAYS” stickers work even better.
-If equipment is in a shared space, make sure the relevant stakeholders have signed off.
+If equipment is in a shared space — a rack with both production and retired gear, a storage room used by two departments — make sure the relevant stakeholders have signed off before pickup day, not during it.

 Think About Data — But Don’t Stress About It

-We handle data destruction as part of our standard process, following NIST 800-88 guidelines.
+We handle data sanitization as part of our standard pickup process, following NIST 800-88 guidelines, and certificates of data sanitization are available with your documentation.
 So you don’t need to wipe drives yourself before we arrive.

 That said, if your organization has internal policies that require IT to wipe drives before equipment leaves the building, do that first.
 We’d rather work with your security team than around them.

-The main thing to be aware of: make sure you’ve identified all storage media.
-It’s easy to forget about USB drives left in ports, SD cards in card readers, or that NVMe drive in the server someone installed for testing two years ago.
+Finally, sweep for stray media.
+It’s easy to forget about USB drives left in ports, SD cards in card readers, backup tapes in a desk drawer, or that NVMe drive someone installed in a server for testing two years ago.
+Loose drives are welcome on the truck — they just need to be part of the conscious data decision, not a surprise.

 Accessibility and Logistics